-Only proposals that claim cost containment points on the Self-scoring Worksheet and are in the lowest half of the costs for their group will actually receive the cost containment points.
+Only proposals that claim cost containment points on the self-scoring worksheet and are in the lowest half of the costs for their group will actually receive the cost containment points.

-The cost thresholds in the third column reflect the historical mid-point costs for family/mixed developments in each group.
+For each group, the cost thresholds in the third column reflect the historical mid-point costs for family/mixed developments that Minnesota Housing has financed in the past.